The Charmed Operator Framework

 By definition, the sidecar pattern is designed to allow the augmentation of workloads with additional capabilities and features.
 The pattern is implemented in this case by a small auxiliary container, located in the same Pod as your application, that provides operations functionality - this is exactly how Juju operates in other environments, and a well-established pattern in the Kubernetes community.

 By utilising this pattern, we ensure that there is always an operator right next to every unit of the workload, irrespective of how the application is scaled.
 The operator will always have direct access to shared memory, the same network namespace and the ability to manipulate the workload as required to keep it running smoothly.
 This approach simplifies the operation of upstream or third-party application images, enabling administrators to make changes at runtime to suit their environment should they wish, without the requirement to maintain a fleet of bespoke container images.

 For charm developers, these benefits are realised by utilising Pebble to manage workloads.
 Pebble is a lightweight, API-driven process supervisor designed for use with Charmed Operators.
 Pebble enables charm developers to define how they want workloads to run, and provides an API that enables operations code to manage the workloads throughout their life.

 Subordinate charms were created to enable the development of charms that could be deployed alongside existing charms, to augment them with specific functionality that may not be included in the original application charm.
 They are, in many ways, analogous to the sidecars described above.
 All charms are principal charms, except those that are subordinates.
 A subordinate charm depends on the creation of a relationship to a principal charm, it is never deployed as a standalone application.
 This is best explained with an example:

-Consider the deployment of a large web application of
+Consider the deployment of a large web application scaled to

 rsyslog-forwarder, the administrator can ensure that each deployed unit of their web application is automatically configured to forward logs using